gmbecker/rmongodb/README.md

 * first: major changes as new C libraries
 * second: for each new stable CRAN release
 * third: for each new github version ready for testing

+### General Development Rules
+* we use roxygen2
+* we write RUnit tests for all new functionality in tests/test_XXX.R
+* for bigger changes we use branches